 Program Resource Contributors

 Participate in occasional meetings to develop lists of courses that OLLI should consider offering in different academic areas and assist course coordinators in finding teachers, speakers and materials.
-Education, experience or interest in a particular academic area or areas is desirable but not necessary.
+Education or experience in a subject is desirable but by no means necessary.
+If you are interested in a topic or in observing how planning is done, then that is quite sufficient a reason to get involved.

 Special Events Coordinators